Marcoge/24h-helper/README.md

 ## Usage and constraints

-- Add a Driver on the top left.
+- Add a Driver in the top left.
-- Driver list can be reordered at any time.
+- Driver list can be reordered at any time by dragging with the arrow icon.
+- Delete a driver by dragging their name over the trash icon.
 - Driver order will be taken into account when calculating total times.
 - Add stints with the floating fab in the lower right corner.
 - There are no sanity checks for overlapping stints or stints that have a negative duration.